gouherdanish/gouherdanish.github.io/_posts/2025-02-06-mlp-vs-lenet-for-digit-recognition.md

 ---
 ### Conclusion

-- We explored multiple ways or criteria to evaluate a given ML model
+- We introduce LeNet architecture and compared its performance with MLP
-- We concluded that having a bigger model is not always better.
-We must focus on balancing performance and accuracy to get better results
+- We concluded that even with its extremely small size, LeNet is able to give higher Accuracy and comparable performance with respect to MLP